Mr-Watch/Google-Minesweeper-Scripts/README.md

 # Both Scripts

-As the name implies, this combines both of the above scripts into one.
+As the name implies, this combines both of the scripts into one convenient package.

 # How to use